diego-apellaniz/Parametric-FEM-Toolbox/README.md

 This plugin was developed in collaboration with Bollinger+Grohmann.
 Thanks for the Beta Testing and all the feedback.

 The code of the GUI-Widgets comes from Karamba3D.
-They were developed by Clemens Preisinger and Christoph Zimmel in cooperation with Bollinger und Grohmann ZT GmbH in Vienna.
+They were developed by Christoph Zimmel in cooperation with Bollinger und Grohmann ZT GmbH in Vienna.

 ## Installation